joaosilva-lp/javascript-location/README.md

 # javascript-location
-A simple tool to check your browser location
+A simple tool to check your browser location.

+You can check it working here: https://joaosilva-lp.github.io/javascript-location/